Finding a Job in Hong Kong

 Tax Obligations for Non-residents Working in Hong Kong

-Non-residents working or holding an office in Hong Kong are liable to salaries tax, but not all the income is chargeable.
-Forms of income such as severance payments and long service payments are not chargeable.
 Those who are chargeable to tax for any year of assessment notify the IRD in writing not later than four months after the end of the basis period for the year in which they are chargeable unless they have already received a return from the IRD.
 The Inland Revenue Ordinance (IRO) provides that any person chargeable to tax and intending to leave Hong Kong is to notify the IRD not later than one month before the expected date of departure.
-Upon receipt of the notification, the IRD will decide whether the person leaving is required to settle all tax liabilities prior to departure.
+Upon receipt of the notification, the IRD will decide whether the person leaving is required to settle all tax liabilities before departure.

 Working Conditions

-Overtime is generally unpaid in Hong Kong, and some employers may ask employees to come into work on Saturdays and Sundays occasionally.
+Overtime is generally unpaid in Hong Kong, and some employers may ask employees to come to work on Saturdays and Sundays occasionally.
 However, employees are entitled to at least one day of rest per week.
 The number of paid local holidays is determined by the employer and mentioned in the employment contract.

 Work Permit

 A person must first have received a job offer to be able to apply for a work permit or work visa in Hong Kong.
-One is eligible for a work permit if the person has a clean criminal
+One is eligible for a work permit if the person has a clean criminal record, required qualifications, and previous experience related to the job being sought.
+The position being sought should be relevant to the applicant’s skills, and those skills should not be available locally.

 Social Security